konec206/chi-chat/README.md

 # chi-chat

 ### Init the submodules : git submodule update --init --recursive

 ### Pull all the submodules : git submodule update --recursive --remote
-### Push all the submodules : git push --recurse-submodules=on-demand
 ### Add changes for the submodules : git submodule foreach 'git add .'
+### Commit all changes for the submodules : git submodule foreach 'git commit -am "[message]"'
+### Commit changes for the master repository : git commit -am "[message]"
+### Push all the submodules and the master repository : git push --recurse-submodules=on-demand